Concussion Treatment

 Visual Hallucination

-TBI sufferers can experience visual hallucinations that appear as stars, flashes or spots as well as perceived motion of objects.
-These hallucinations may occur when the brain misunderstands visual information due to damage of the brain tissue.
+TBI sufferers can experience visual hallucinations that appear as stars, flashes or spots, as well as perceived motion of objects.
+These hallucinations may occur when the brain misunderstands visual information due to damage to the brain tissue.
 This results in disruptions to how the brain processes information.

 Eye Teaming